Mkeefeus/EldenRingMods/README.md

-# All credit to Nordgaren and Gixxpunk for the fix.
+# All credit to Nordgaren and Gixxpunk for the fix, and techview for the original mods.
 I just packaged a release for ease of download and import to EMM

 # EldenRingMods
 A collection of mods I've made for Elden Ring.
 For use with [Elden Mod Loader](https://www.nexusmods.com/eldenring/mods/117).